bseltz-cohesity/scripts/oracle/python/backupNow/README.md

 * -d, --domain: (optional) active directory domain of user (default is local)
 * -i, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) password of API key
+* -np, --noprompt: (optional) do not prompt for password
 * -mcm, --mcm: (optional) connect through MCM
 * -c, --clustername: (optional) helios/mcm cluster to connect to
 * -j, --jobname: name of protection job to run